mbiakov/BattleTank/README.md

 # Comments
 This project is done by following the Section 4 of the Ureal Course https://www.udemy.com/unrealcourse.
-This project is the first UE4 remote project.
+This project is the first UE4 remote project and I am learning with it.